holderbaum-io/think-about-website/pages/blog/log-inspection.md

 }
 ~~~

-Now with every log rotations, `logrotate` will call `GoAccess` and feed it the
+Now with every log rotation, `logrotate` will call `GoAccess` and feed it the
 newly archived logfile (`access.log.1`).
 So day by day, the statistics about
 your website traffic will be stored in the database at `/var/log/goaccessdb`.